weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 upper-bound property.

 Step 8 We associate with each re Q the set r* which consists of all pe Q such that p <r.
-Itis clear that each r* is a cut; that is, r* € R. These cuts satisfy the following relations:
+Itis clear that each r* is a cut; that is, r*  \in  R. These cuts satisfy the following relations:

 (a) r*+s*=(r+s),